 I must say, I enjoyed doing this interview with him.
-Not only did I get to talk with the milliner to the superstars, but also got to know a wonderful human being.
+Not only did I get to talk with the milliner to the superstars, but I also got to know a wonderful human being.

 Louis was born in Malawi and grew up in Botswana and Swaziland.
 With nature as his playground, Louis would spend endless hours exploring the flora and fauna, collecting everything from semi-precious stones, seedpods and cactus flowers to beads and trimmings from local tribes.
-Travelling as a child, Louis experienced the contrasting world and bright lights of London and was especially inspired by its glamorous café society.
-This, combined with the incredible palette of colours and textures found in the wildlife of Africa, became the central focus of Louis’ inspiration and is brought to life through the exotic elegance of his designs today.
+Traveling as a child, Louis experienced the contrasting world and bright lights of London and was especially inspired by its glamorous café society.
+This, combined with the incredible palette of colors and textures found in the wildlife of Africa, became the central focus of Louis’ inspiration and is brought to life through the exotic elegance of his designs today.

 Based at his atelier in London, Louis is a self-taught milliner and has been breaking boundaries with his designs for eight years.
 Having previously worked as a party and wedding planner, his first show was in Milan in 2002, commissioned by renowned stylist Michael Dye, which gained Louis high praise and recognition.
 He was soon approached by Harrods to design one of his most spectacular creations, the ‘Chapeau d’Amour’, a $2.7 million hat made from a rare weave of platinum fabric studded with diamonds, for their newly refurbished hat department.
 Louis has been the official milliner at Investec Derby horse races where Erin O’Conner was the face of the event.
-He custom made a beautiful hat for the occasion based on the Lilac-breasted Roller Bird, one of his favourites in Botswana.
+He custom made a beautiful hat for the occasion based on the Lilac-breasted Roller Bird, one of his favorites in Botswana.

 Additionally, he co-hosted the BBC fashion commentary with Suzi Perry at Royal Ascot for their 200-year celebration.

 Louis has proudly supported the Children’s Trust for over 12 years.
-In that time he has been Vice President, fundraised, created awareness through publicity, organised millinery demonstrations with his team for the children, run numerous marathons and even trekked Mount Kilimanjaro for them!
+In that time he has been Vice President, fundraised, created awareness through publicity, organized millinery demonstrations with his team for the children, run numerous marathons and even trekked Mount Kilimanjaro for them!

 How did launching your brand change your life?